 Benefits for the person you care for

-Carer’s Allowance will not reduce or stop certain disability benefits (such as PIP, Attendance Allowance, DLA) the person you care for is receiving.
+Carer’s Allowance will not reduce or stop certain disability benefits (such as Child Disability Payment or Attendance Allowance) the person you care for is receiving.
 However it can sometimes affect any means-tested benefits they get.